 Community Water Quality Monitoring Program

-Community Outreach and Education Program
+Community Education and Outreach Program

-After the Upper Gallatin TMDL was accepted by the Environmental Protection Agency (EPA) in the fall of 2010, the BWTF took the lead on developing the Upper Gallatin Watershed Restoration Plan.
-The plan has a scope of three to five years, in which time, the BWTF chose to focus restoration efforts in the West Fork of the Gallatin River "West Fork" Watershed because of its failure to meet water quality standards set by the MTDEQ for nitrogen, E. coli and sediment.
-Specfic restoration strategies within this plan include: 1) developing and implementing a plan to reduce nitrogen in the West Fork Watershed 2) working with the Montana Department of Transportations to reduce the impacts of winter road maintenance on rivers and streams and 3) assessing and prioritizing culvert replacement projects to reduce sediment loading and improve fish passage.
-The BWTF and interested watershed stakeholders will review and update this plan within the next three to five years.
+After the Upper Gallatin TMDL was accepted by the Environmental Protection Agency (EPA) in the fall of 2010, the Gallatin River Task Force took the lead on developing the Upper Gallatin Watershed Restoration Plan.
+The plan has a scope of three to five years, in which time, the Gallatin River Task Force chose to focus restoration efforts in the West Fork Watershed because of its failure to meet water quality standards set by the MTDEQ for nitrogen, E. coli and sediment.
+Specific restoration strategies within this plan include: 1) developing and implementing a plan to reduce nitrogen in the West Fork Watershed 2) working with the Montana Department of Transportations to reduce the sediment impacts of winter road maintenance on rivers and streams and 3) assessing and prioritizing culvert replacement projects to reduce sediment loading and improve fish passage.
+The Gallatin River Task Force and interested watershed stakeholders will review and update this plan within the next three to five years.
 You can read the entire document here .